andrewBatutin/andrewBatutin.github.io/_drafts/test.md

 {:.mbtablestyle}

-According to CTL project necessities Expert Team has defined next priorities for the Quality Characteristics
+According to Vodoo project necessities Expert Team has defined next priorities for the Quality Characteristics